 Repeating the Written Exam

-A student who fails their first attempt may retake the written exam once in the Fall or Spring semester following their first attempt.
+A student who fails their first attempt may retake the written exam once in the semester following their first attempt.
 However, the supervisory committee can, at their discretion, include fewer questions on repeated exams.

 Candidates must work with the Robotics Coordinator to schedule exams and complete milestone paperwork.